-- 21.1 Any Skipper observing infractions of the Notice of Race and these Sailing Instructions is expected to report such infractions to the Race Committee. - 21.2 At the conclusion of the Challenge, Skippers may be required to temporarily surrender their boat's log for inspection by the Race Committee. - 21.3 A Skipper shall attempt to notify the Race Committee if it is apparent that he/she shall finish later than 1200 hours on Wednesday, June 28, 2023. - 21.4 Should a Skipper withdraw from the Challenge; it is the responsibility of the Skipper to notify the Race Committee on Mackinac Island at the earliest opportunity.
-Phone numbers shall be provided at the Skippers' Meeting. - 21.5 In the event that a Skipper temporarily anchors or lays to for more than 8 hours, the skipper must attempt to notify the Race Committee or another Skipper by VHF or telephone. - 21.6 Mandatory Radio Log and Call-in Skippers shall attempt to make radio contact with other Skippers on VHF Channel 72 every 6 hours after the start of the challenge.
-Skippers missing a call-in shall be subject to penalty.
+- 21.1 Any Skipper observing infractions of the Notice of Race and these Sailing Instructions is expected to report such infractions to the Race Committee. - 21.2 At the conclusion of the Challenge, Skippers may be required to temporarily surrender their boat's log for inspection by the Race Committee. - 21.3 A Skipper shall attempt to notify the Race Committee if it is apparent that he/she shall finish later than 1200 hours on Wednesday, June 26, 2024. - 21.4 Should a Skipper withdraw from the Challenge; it is the responsibility of the Skipper to notify the Race Committee on Mackinac Island at the earliest opportunity.
+Phone numbers shall be provided at the Skippers' Meeting. - 21.5 In the event that a Skipper temporarily anchors or lays to for more than 8 hours, the skipper must attempt to notify the Race Committee or another Skipper by VHF or telephone.

+21.6 Mandatory Radio Log and Call-in:

+(a) Skippers shall attempt to make radio contact with other Skippers on VHF Channel 72 every 6 hours after the start of the challenge.
+This will be done using a system of Shepherds which will reviewed at the Skippers' Meeting.
 Channel 72 is to be monitored for 30 minutes at the appropriate times.
-Radio contact with other Skippers is to be logged noting time, position, and other pertinent information.
+Radio contact, if heard, with other Skippers, regardless of their section, is to be logged noting time, position, and other pertinent information.
 A form for this Radio Log shall be provided at the Skippers' meeting.
 Skippers shall turn in the log to the Race Committee on Mackinac Island within two (2) hours of finishing the Challenge and clearing docking.
-Skippers shall maintain a boat's log noting position and conditions with entries recommended at least every 3 hours.
+Skippers shall maintain their boat's log noting position and conditions with entries recommended at least every 3 hours.